 - What features will your app offer for – consumers and service providers?

-Once you have a clear layout of your solution, you can move on to the next stage of building on demand app is – market research and app idea validation.
+Once you have a clear layout of your solution, you can move on to the next stage of developing on demand app is – market research and app idea validation.

 Market Research to Validate Your On-demand App Idea